-This is a true story about a very smart marketer who approached me to promote his Internet Marketing product.
+This is a true story about a very smart marketer who approached me with a JV request to promote his Internet Marketing product.

 If you’ve been following me for any length of time, you know that I rarely promote products in the Internet Marketing and business opportunities categories, simply for the sake of promotion.